Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Approach

 \subsection{SR Synthesis and Fusion}

-After we obtain the alpha maps $\mathcal{A}$ with the same SR spatial size, we can generate a SR MPI of the LR view.
-The SR MPI only contains HR colors from the HR reference view, \ie, HR plane sweep images element-wise multiplying the alpha maps on each depth planes.
+After we obtain the alpha maps $\mathcal{A}$ with the same SR spatial size, we can generate SR MPIs of the LR view.
+The SR MPIs only contain HR colours from the HR reference view, \ie, HR plane sweep images element-wise multiplying the alpha maps on each depth plane.
 This procedure can be presented as:

-where $MPI_{SR}\in \mathbb{R}^{h\times{w}\times{c}\times{d}}$ and $\circ$ denotes the Hadamard product.
+where $MPI_{SR}\in \mathbb{R}^{h\times{w}\times{c}\times{d}}$, and $\circ$ denotes the Hadamard product.

 By element-wise summarizing $MPI_{SR}$ through the depth plane channel, a transferred HR image $T_{Ref}\in \mathbb{R}^{h\times{w}\times{c}}$ at the LR view can be synthesized.
-To further fuse the synthesized fine details according to the LR input and produce a final SR result, we then design a SR fusion sub-network.
+To further fuse the synthesized fine details according to the LR input and produce a final SR result, we then design an SR fusion sub-network.
 The SR synthesis and fusion process can be expressed as:

-where $MPI_{SR}^i\in \mathbb{R}^{h\times{w}\times{c}}$ is the $i-$th component on the depth plane channel, $I_{LR\uparrow}$ is calculated by $\beta\times$ bicubic upsampling, and $\mathrm{FuseNet}(\cdot)$ denotes the SR fusion sub-network which is a residual network with multiple cascaded sub-residual blocks.
-Above all, the SR synthesis and fusion module is designed to adequately transfer HR textures to align with the LR input.
+where $MPI_{SR}^i\in \mathbb{R}^{h\times{w}\times{c}}$ is the $i-$th component on the depth plane channel, $I_{LR\uparrow}$ is calculated by $\beta\times$ bicubic upsampling, and $\mathrm{FuseNet}(\cdot)$ denotes the SR fusion sub-network, which is a residual network with multiple cascaded sub-residual blocks.
+Above all, the SR synthesis and fusion module are designed to adequately transfer HR textures to align with the LR input.

 The whole pipeline is trained in an end-to-end way, and we can additionally obtain the scene depth $D_{SR}\in\mathbb{R}^{\beta h\times\beta w\times{1}}$ from the alpha maps by simply applying an argmax function: